Active Learning of Piecewise Gaussian Process Surrogates: Bias--variance decomposition for JGPs

 \subsection{Bias}

-The following theorem gives the theorectical bias of $\mu_J(\V{x}_*)$ under an assumption.
-The assumption would hold for most test points except where more than two regions are separated by a border.
-The proof of the theorem is placed in Appendix A. \begin{theorem} Assume that the local data group $\mathcal{D}_o$ is from one homogeneous region, which corresponds to the case that the local data $\mathcal{D}_n(\V{x}_*)$ come out from two regions with each of $\mathcal{D}_*$ and $\mathcal{D}_o$ being from one homogeneous region.
+The following theorem gives the bias of $\mu_J(\V{x}_*)$ under an assumption that holds for test points where at most two regions are separated by a border.
+The proof is in Appendix A. \begin{theorem} In estimating an unknown function $f$ in the form of \eqref{eq:regmodel}, assume that the local data group $\mathcal{D}_o$ belongs to one of the $K$ regions $\mathcal{X}_1,\ldots, \mathcal{X}_K$.
+This corresponds to the case that local data $\mathcal{D}_n(\V{x}_*)$ comes from two regions with each of $\mathcal{D}_*$ and $\mathcal{D}_o$ belonging to one of the $K$ regions.
+Let $Z_*$ denote the latent binary variable representing the risk that the test point $\V{x}_*$ is mis-classified into $D_o$, where the probability of mis-classification is given by $P(Z_*=0) = 1-\pi(g(\V{x}_*, \V{\omega}))$, according to the prior \eqref{eq:latent}.
 The bias of $\mu_J(\V{x}_*)$ is